Scherlac/yolo-shapes/README.md

    pip install -r requirements.txt
    ```

-This will install all necessary packages, including Ultralytics YOLOv5/YOLOv8 for training, PyTorch for model handling, and libraries for data generation and image processing.
+This will install all necessary packages, including Ultralytics YOLOv11 for OBB training, PyTorch for model handling, and libraries for data generation and image processing.

 ## How to Run